Nonprofit work never ends. There are always other causes that need your attention, more people that could benefit from your support.

 Pausing to evaluate your social impact isn’t just valuable because it gives you and your team a chance to breathe and congratulate yourselves on successful projects — you should also use these moments to adjust your long-term fundraising efforts.

 If you can tie a specific action you took to a direct positive outcome, you can repeat that outcome in the future!
 But you won’t know how unless you have the right metrics on your side.

-Any data and metrics you develop to measure your social impact are also useful to share with your supporters.
+Any data and metrics you develop to measuring social impact are also useful to share with your supporters.
 They want to understand that their donations, volunteer hours, and petition signatures are helping make the world a better place through your organization.
 If they see how much their support means, they’ll continue to provide it!

 It’s clear that measuring your social impact is important, so you want to do it right.
 Implement these three expert tips into your process:

 Ready to quantify the impact your nonprofit work has on the community?
 Read on!

 1. Develop a sustainable framework.